YuzhenZhou1327/ESE527_Project_HRS/README.md

 - `RAND_HRS_Longitudinal_2020.pdf` is the document of this dataset.
 - The data from different waves are splited from original dataset and saved in folder `wave`.
 - We did some data exploration in `data exploration.ipynb`.
+- We split the data into groups and removed the outliers in each group.
+See `Analysis in groups.ipynb`.
-- We tested some models and decided to use Random Forest Regeressor. `data analysis.ipynb` contains the training process of this model.
+- We tested some models (in `Baseline Models.ipynb`) and decided to use Random Forest Regeressor. `data analysis.ipynb` contains the training process of this model.
 We compared the performance of model on raw data, standarized data, and data without outliers.
+- The final dataset we use is `Removed_outliers_byGroup_data.csv`.
+Hyperparameter tuning is in `gridsearchCV_2.ipynb`.